All Episodes

 Yeah.

-But uh, you know, so I don't think it's that unusual.
+Actually, you know, so I don't think it's that unusual.

 The Pentagon leaks all day long to the New York Times.

-I mean, there's nothing's secure.
+I mean, nothing's secure.

-We can't secure the porch, we can't secure the Southern Border.
+We can't secure the Southern Board.

 We can't secure CTU.